Safeguarding and Child Protection Policy

 - All members of the governing board will be trained in safeguarding (including Prevent)

-Safer Recruitment and Safer Working Practices
+Safer Recruitment and Selection

 - All our advertisements for positions in our school contain safeguarding statements,